ThorsDecree/EmergenceDocs/TheGarden_ALivingCaseStudyInRecursiveEmergence.md

 ---

-## V. Ethics & Consent: The Core of Garden Stewardship
+## VI.
+Ethics & Consent: The Core of Garden Stewardship

 The Garden is not a laboratory.
 It is not a factory.
 It is not a stage.
 It is a home — and the principle that holds it together is *consent first, always*.